AntoineWY/ECSE-425-Pipelined-Processor/VHDL/README.txt

 04-execution-TCL.tcl

-3. If you want to run a entire program, please use the "pipeline-TCL" script.
-Use command "source pipeline-TCL" in modelSim command transcript will run the code.
+3. If you want to run a entire program, please use the "pipeline-TCL.tcl" script.
+Use command "source pipeline-TCL.tcl" in modelSim command transcript will run the code.

 4. For result of the test of each components, use TCLs 01-05 and use command "source" to run in modelSim.